HIPAA NOTICE OF PRIVACY PRACTICES

 Public Health Activities.

-We may disclose your medical information for public health activities.
+We may disclose your protected health information for public health activities.
 For example, we report information about births, deaths, and various diseases to government officials in charge of collecting that information.

 Health Oversight Activities.

-We may disclose medical information to a health oversight agency for activities authorized by law.
+We may disclose protected health information to a health oversight agency for activities authorized by law.
 These oversight activities include, for example, audits, investigations, inspections, and licensure.
 These activities are necessary for the government to monitor the healthcare system, government programs, and compliance with civil rights laws.

 Organ and Tissue Donation.